 Does Icebox Cake Go in the Freezer or Refrigerator?

-Icebox Cakes can set in either the refrigerator or freezer – this will depend on the individual recipe.
-It is still called an Icebox Cake regardless of whether it is stored in the fridge or freezer.
+This recipe sets in the freezer. that said, it is still called an Icebox Cake regardless of whether it is stored in the fridge or freezer.

 How Do I Save Leftover Icebox Cake?